 The book opens with Velocity using her super-speed to race across the country and deliver a kidney to a hospital in L.A., where someone is awaiting an emergency transplant.
-She explains that this is what she’s been doing for awhile to earn a living, working as a courier while trying to put the superhero life behind her.
-While there she gets asked out on a date by one of the doctors or nurses (it’s never made clear what the man does at the hospital), which she accepts.
+She explains that this is what she’s been doing for a while to earn a living, working as a courier while trying to put the superhero life behind her.
+While there she gets asked out on a date by a man who works at the hospital (it’s never made clear if he’s a doctor or a nurse), which she accepts.
 They go out to dance at a nightclub and are having a somewhat good time.
 Meanwhile, we see that one of the nurses at the hospital was secretly working for a mad scientist, Professor Abel, who used to work for the military until he was fired for illegal experiments.
-The nurse brings him some info on Velocity (she has an X-ray done at the hospital to check on her sprained shoulder), which Prof. Abel uses to activate the dormant computer chip that Cyberdata placed in her skull.
+The nurse brings him some info on Velocity (she had an X-ray done at the hospital earlier to check on her sprained shoulder), which Prof. Abel uses to activate the dormant computer chip that Cyberdata placed in her skull.
 Reactivating this chip gives Prof. Abel the ability to control Velocity’s movements.
 But it only works when she uses her powers.
 So he sends a big muscle-bound supervillain to attack her at the club.

 This attack not only ruins Velocity’s date, but when she uses her super-speed to fight the villain, Prof. Abel takes control over her and forces her run to his old military base and destroy it.
 Once stopped, Velocity figures out what’s going on and how.
 But how can she defeat someone who can use her very own powers against her?
 Well, that’s what you’ll have to read the issue for.
 But I’ll say that the resolution is pretty clever.